 The diluted loss per share is calculated by adjusting the weighted average number of outstanding ordinary shares, assuming conversion of all dilutive potential shares.
-The Company's dilutive potential shares consist of warrants issued to investors, as well as options granted to employees and service providers.
-The dilutive potential shares were not taken into account in computing loss per share in 2013, 2014 and 2015, as their effect would not have been dilutive.
+The Company's dilutive potential shares consist of warrants issued to investors, as well as equity instruments granted to employees and service providers.
+The dilutive potential shares were not taken into account in computing loss per share in 2014, 2015 and 2016, as their effect would have been anti-dilutive.

-t.
+r.
 Changes in accounting policy and disclosures